nandi95/vue-toastify/README.md

 ```javascript
 this.$vToastify.getToast(id)
 ```
 This if found returns the notification object from the visible ones or queued toasts otherwise all of the notification objects in an array from both the visible and queued toasts.
+If not found returns false.

 For updating the notification object during run-time use:
 ```javascript